-Schlumberger Carbon Services (SCS) and partners have identified leaky wellbores as an important risk to storage integrity that warrants further study to develop methods to quantify the risk of leakage in active and abandoned wellbores.
-This three-year project is working to develop methods for risk quantification that can be directly applied to individual wells using measurements from borehole logging tools.
-Models for leakage risk of wells can be developed that use collected data to establish the overall probability of leakage of a given well.
-Logging information is input into a model to evaluate the probability of leakage for specific zones in the well, e.g., the casing, cement, cemen tcasing interface, cement-formation interface, and any existing defects (Figure 1).
+This project has identified leaky wellbores as an important risk to storage integrity that warrants further study to develop methods to quantify the risk of CO2 release through active and abandoned wellbores.
+It has developed a new method to relate the risk of release through existing wells at geologic carbon storage sites to data collected by non-destructive cement mapping tools.
+The data from wellbore logging tools were employed to develop models for leakage risk in wells.
+Methods to quantify the probability of leakage were developed for the casing, cement, cement-casing interface, cement-formation interface, and any existing defects.
+Models for risk of release through wells can then be developed that use collected data to establish the overall probability of leakage of a given well.
+Information obtained from well logging can be input into a model to evaluate the probability of leakage for specific zones in the well, e.g., the casing, cement, cement casing interface, cement-formation interface, and any existing defects.

 Click to view Presentations, Papers, and Publications